ellysh/video-game-bots/ClickerBots/protection.md

 # Protection Approaches

 Possible approaches of development protection systems against clicker bots will be considered now.
 Most effective protection systems are separated into two parts.
 One part is launched on a cliend side.
 It allows to control points of interception and embedding data that are related to devices, OS and a game application.
-Server side part of the protection system allows to control a communication between a game application and a game server.
-Most algorithms for detection clicker bots able to work on client side.
+Server-side part of the protection system allows to control a communication between a game application and a game server.
+Most algorithms for detection clicker bots able to work on client-side.

 Main purpose of the protection system is detection a fact of the bot application usage.
 There are several variants of reaction on a bot detection: